-3.2 Swedish carbon taxation regime
+3.2 Sweden's carbon taxation regime

 Sweden was among the first countries to introduce a carbon tax in the 1990s.
 It already had a long history of taxing fuels by an excise duty (in Sweden called energy tax) for fiscal purposes.
-However, from 1990's and onwards environmental issues were given higher priority by Government as well as by households and business; thus a carbon tax was introduced in 1991 to complement the existing energy tax.
+However, from 1990's and onwards environmental issues were given higher priority by the Government as well as by households and business; thus a carbon tax was introduced in 1991 to complement the existing energy tax.
+The carbon tax and the EU ETS is estimated to account for about two thirds of the reduction of 31% CO2 emissions reduction between 1990 and 2015.

 The energy tax and the carbon tax are administered under the same excise duty system.
-Starting out at low levels, the carbon tax levels have over the 30 years the carbon tax has been in force been increased step-by-step and nowadays the carbon tax is substantially higher than the energy tax and in 2022 amounts to SEK 1200 (USD 115) per tonne fossil carbon emitted.
+Starting out at low levels, the carbon tax levels have over the 30 years the carbon tax has been in force been increased step-by-step and nowadays the carbon tax is substantially higher than the energy tax and in 2022 amounted to SEK 1200 (USD 115) per tonne fossil carbon emitted.

-The Swedish carbon tax is in the legislation expressed in normal trade units (weight or volume, such as litres or kilograms).
+Sweden's carbon tax is in the legislation expressed in normal trade units (weight or volume, such as litres or kilograms).
 These tax rates have been calculated by the Government when drafting the carbon tax legislation and are not left to the agencies responsible for administering and collecting the tax.
 This removes the need to measure emissions at point of emissions to air.
 The calculations have been made based on average internationally acknowledged heating values carbon emission factors for different fuels, which gives an accurate estimation of actual emissions.
-The last producer or supplier in the value chain is responsible for paying the tax, but the tax is usually passed on to the consumer as a part of the price the consumer pays.
+The last producer or supplier in the value